 If permissible in your state or territory, livestock owned by separate entities on the one PIC can be managed under a single LPA accreditation.
 It is important to note that in this circumstance the nominated person for the LPA accreditation will be responsible for meeting all LPA requirements for all livestock that reside on the PIC.

 To enable third-party access to an LPA account, a third-party authorisation form will need to be completed, signed and returned to ISC.
-This form can be accessed from within your online LPA account or by contacting ISC Customer Service on 1800 683 111 or email firstname.lastname@example.org.
+This form can be downloaded here, accessed from within your online LPA account or if you need assistance by contacting ISC Customer Service on 1800 683 111 or email firstname.lastname@example.org.

 For any new property purchased, the new owner should inform LPA of the purchase and seek LPA accreditation for that PIC, even if they are an existing LPA-accredited producer.